 We conducted an evaluation and analysis of the effectiveness of the Board of Directors with the aim of assessing how well the Board of Directors is fulfilling its expected role, analyzing the results to identify issues and make improvements, and enhancing the level of governance.
-Below is a summary of the results of the FY2023 evaluation and analysis.
+Below is a summary of the results of the FY2024 evaluation and analysis.

-1. Overview of the evaluation process
+(1) Overview of the evaluation process

-This time, an Outside Director took the initiative to compile the perceptions and opinions of the Outside Directors and Outside Auditors, and the results were reported to the Board of Directors for discussion on how to improve effectiveness.
+We conducted a questionnaire survey on the effectiveness of the Board of Directors for all directors and auditors, including those outside the company The results of the survey were reported to the Board of Directors meeting held on April 21, 2025 for discussion on how to improve effectiveness.